 - Time estimation exercises: Keeping a calendar, a clock or anything that they can have as a reference.

 - Number exercises: Math problems, additions, subtractions, etc.

-- Creativity exercises: Drawings can be used to encourage people’s creativity and motivation.
+- Creativity exercises: Drawing can encourage people’s creativity and motivation.

 - Reading exercises: Newspapers, books, magazines adapted to the person’s tastes.